jonekoo/CoarseMC/ford-project.md

 graph: true

-Here is the API documentation for the Monte Carlo molecular simulation program PTGBCYL.
-The documentation is aimed at developers interested in extending PTGBCYL.
+Here is the API documentation for the Monte Carlo molecular simulation program CoarseMC.
+The documentation is aimed at developers interested in extending CoarseMC.
 The purpose is to provide sufficient information about the interfaces and derived types that provide points of extension.
 These are mostly concentrated in the m_particle module, which contains the particle, pair_interaction and